-Creative Writing at Bath Spa is celebrating twenty-one years of excellence in 2013.
+Creative Writing at Bath Spa is celebrating twenty-two years of excellence in 2014.
 Here you will join a thriving community of world-class writers and experiment with a wide variety of forms, and, with time, focus on the kind of writing you have come to enjoy most – poetry, fiction, nonfiction, scriptwriting, journalism – even copywriting and writing for new media.

 Why study Creative Writing?